Chewy Sourdough Peanut Butter Cookies

 Jump to:

 • They are full of peanut butter flavor!
 If you need a change from a chocolate filled recipe, these cookies are the perfect recipe!
+Just like 3 ingredient peanut butter blossoms, there's nothing better than a good peanut butter cookie!

 • It's a great use of your leftover sourdough discard!
 Don't throw out your extra sourdough discard.
 Bake with it!
 It adds a slight tang to the cookies that can't be beat!